greerm3/VPN/README.md

 - <b>Log into VM in Remote Desktop using public IP address from VM
 - <b>Go to https://whatismyipaddress.com and write down new IPv4 address and city</b>
 - <b>Go to https://protonvpn.com/.
 Create an account (shoose free in the options)and download.
-- <b> Choose country to access VPM
+- <b>Choose country to access vpn
+- <b> Go to google.com or another website to see the language it is now written in
 <p>
 <img src="https://i.imgur.com/wYAdVec.png" height="80%" width="80% alt="vpn"/>

+<h2>End</h2>
+*Please make sure to delete resource groups in Azure when finished.